aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/export-to-a-printing-device/style-features-supported-on-print-export/_index.md

 title: Style Features Supported on Print Export – Aspose.Words for .NET
 articleTitle: Style Features Supported on Print Export
 linktitle: Style Features Supported on Print Export
-description: "Work with style features when sending a document to printer."
+description: "Work with style features when sending a document to printer using C#."
 type: docs
 weight: 100
 url: /net/style-features-supported-on-print-export/